Bands, Instrumental Ensembles and Choirs

 - Woodwind Ensembles

 - Brass Choir

 - Symphony Orchestra

 - Chamber String Ensemble

 The Marching Ram Band heightens the competitive atmosphere at football games through a display of school spirit and entertaining performances.
 The Ram Band is the largest student organization on campus and offers its students the opportunity to develop life skills through teamwork and leadership, both on campus and beyond.
 In addition to performing at all home football games, the band generally travels to one away game each year.

-Wind Ensemble and Chamber Winds
+Wind Ensemble and Symphonic Band